Aliyu-Kuburat/Sales-Project/README.md

 Columns: Date, Year, Month, hour, Day No, Month No

 **Sales Table**:
-Select the columns related to sales: "Date," "Cost of Material," "Company Shares of Sales," "Partners Share of Sales."
+Select the columns related to sales: "Date," "Cost of Material," "Company Shares of Sales," and "Partners Share of Sales."

 ### Load data for modelling.
  Connect Tables if it doesn't connect automatically and check relationships